-Madeleine Moon hardly ever rebelled against their party in this parliament
+Madeleine Moon has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Labour MP for Bridgend